meganz/mpenc_doc/source/background.rst

 | Contents          | via crypto        | via crypto        |
 +-------------------+-------------------+-------------------+

-The above is a summary of current best techniques for achieving each property.
-Even though we don't try to achieve all of them, being aware of them allows us to avoid decisions that destroy the possibility to achieve them in the future.
-We follow this up with slightly more detailed notes:

 Auth. of session existence
   This is achieved automatically by authenticity of any of the other types; we don't need to worry about it on its own.

 Conf. of session existence
-  This is the hardest to achieve, and is on ongoing research topic.
-Not only does it require confidentiality of all the other types of information, but also trusted transport obfuscation and/or steganography. (because?)
+  This is the hardest to achieve, and is an ongoing research topic.
+Not only does it require confidentiality of all the other types of information, but also trusted transport obfuscation and/or steganography.
+(TODO: because?)

 Auth. of side channels
   We don't care about the authenticity of something we didn't intend to